Infrared Heat Therapy Provides Deep Penetrating Heat For Better Healing & Relief

 What Is Infrared Heat Therapy Like?

-Infrared heat therapy is different than standard forms of applying heat and the experience is different.
+It is different than standard forms of applying heat and the experience is different.
 With traditional microwave or electric hot packs, there is an overall sensation of heat and this can be a bit overwhelming.
 While feeling good, the facts are mainly superficial.
-Infrared heat therapy uses carbon fibers to emit far infrared rays, which is more therapeutically effective than superficial heating methods.
+Infrared heat uses carbon fibers to emit far infrared rays, which is more therapeutically effective than superficial heating methods, and will feel less hot.

 After application, the skin begins to turn red and a sense of warmth is perceived.
 It is not extreme like some forms of superficial heat, but it does not need to be, because it uses a different form of penetration.
 The redness and effects may be felt up to 45 minutes after application.
 So, there is an almost instant feeling of warmth, then relaxation and sedation with an anti-spasm effect, decongesting chronic swelling and providing varying levels of relief, depending on the condition.